Friends (Amii Stewart song)

 "Friends" is a song by American singer Amii Stewart, released as a single in 1984.
 The song contains backing vocals by Italian musician Mike Francis, who also wrote and composed the song.
-It did not initially appear on the 1984 album Try Love, except for the Dutch release, but was included on later pressings of the album.
+It did not initially appear on Stewart's 1984 album Try Love, except for the Dutch release, but an extended version was included on later pressings of the album.
 It was a hit in the UK, peaking at No. 12 on the UK Singles Chart.
 In the U.S., the song reached No. 46 on the Billboard Hot Black Singles chart in 1985.
+In Italy the song went number one.